kmurph73/set-state-is-great/README.md

 export default Drawer;
 ```

-`useState` just returns the state as it is, so it could be null/undefined.
+`useState` returns the state as it is, so it could be null/undefined.

 ```javascript
 import {store} from './constants';